zaphosting/docs/docs/preorders.md

 ## Provision of pre-orders

-Pre-ordered servers will be set up fully automatically once the product is ready and set-up in our gameserver cloud.
+Pre-ordered servers will be set up fully automatically once the product is ready and set-up in our game server cloud.
 You will receive an email as soon as the server has been set up.
 The time until pre-ordered servers are installed can vary greatly, because it may depend on when server files are released.
 We try to install pre-ordered products as soon as it is possible.